lonerapier/lonerapier.github.io/docs/cli/plugin.md

 npx quartz plugin add ./my-local-plugin
 ```

 Local plugins are symlinked into `.quartz/plugins/`, so changes reflect immediately.
 When you run `install --latest`, local plugins are rebuilt (npm install + npm run build) without any git operations.

+> [!note]
+> Local symlinked plugins typically use this build-on-install fallback because the `dist/` directory is usually gitignored during development.

 The `install --latest --dry-run` command will show local plugins with a "local" status instead of checking for remote updates.

 To switch a local plugin back to a git source: